Skip to main content

 See what amount of money you have left.
 Some people might be breaking even just with the essentials.
 If you have money left over, consider whether you are spending or saving.

-• Need to be mindful of risky spending areas (such as clothes or going out to eat)
+• Risky spending areas (such as clothes or going out to eat)

 You might find yourself “spending to save.”
-A good example of this is paying for health insurance to prevent future medical debt.
+An excellent example of this is paying for health insurance to prevent future medical debt.
 Establishing good financial habits early can help you stay out of debt and maintain financial freedom over your lifetime.

 When To Ask An Attorney For Help